Technical Theatre Arts BA(Hons)

 Production Management, Design and Realisation

-Develop organisational and managerial responsibility with the realisation of design and production briefs, through larger-scale performance projects.
-The skills, knowledge and contextual understanding you’ve developed in previous modules will be applied to lead a production department to achieve a specific design and management brief.
-You will gain knowledge, experience and practice in management techniques including organisation, planning, delegation, motivation and conflict resolution.
+You’ll develop and hone organisational and managerial skills through the realisation of design and production briefs and larger-scale performance projects.
+You’ll gain experience in management techniques including organisation, planning, delegation, motivation and conflict resolution.

 Industry Horizons in Technical Theatre